happybara-io/WorkflowBuddy/README.md

 You will need to create an account with cc details💳, though this should run on the free tier.
 You will then need to [install the `flyctl`](https://fly.io/docs/flyctl/installing/) tool and `flyctl auth login` so it gets connected.

 - Copy `fly.template.toml` to `fly.toml`.
 Open `fly.toml` and customize the _app name_ on the first line of the file.
+- 🥂 Run `flyctl launch` to get the app initialized with _Fly.io_.
+Choose `No` when it asks _"Would you like to deploy now?"_.
+  - _You can choose any name you want for it, it won't be visible except in your [Fly dashboard](https://fly.io/dashboard/personal)._
 - If you want your **data to persist between deployments**:
   - Create a volume for your instance.
 I set this to 1 GB, but you get up to 3 GB on the free tier.
 I also picked `ord` since I'm in the US, but pick any [region near you](https://fly.io/docs/reference/regions/).
     `flyctl volumes create workflowbuddy_vol --size 1 -r ord`